 The method of writing the author’s name is slightly different for each type of reference style.
 English names are usually written in the order of ‘First name Last name’, and if you want to write the author’s last name in the front, write it in the order of ‘Last Name, First Name’.

 Based on the example above, you can write as follows: ‘John F. Kennedy’, ‘Kennedy, John F.’, ‘Kennedy, F. J.’

 The library provides citation tools to help researchers to collect and organize references efficiently and generate bibliography automatically based on the various reference styles such as ACS, APA and IEEE style, etc.

-Citation Machine is a free citation & bibliography generator.
-With Citation Machine, you can create citations in MLA, APA, Chicago/Turabian, and more.
+Citation Generator is a free citation & bibliography generator.
+With Citation Generator, you can create citations in MLA, APA, and Chicago.

 3. MS Word

 MS Word > References tab > Insert Citation > Go to References > Bibliography, and choose a format

 1. Renew the due date